 Climbing (or Hiking) Mount Kenya

-Climbing the mountain during rainy season is unfavorable.
+Climbing the mountain during the rainy season is unfavourable.

 Refuges / Mountain Huts Nearby On Mount Kenya